 The ZIP file of Knowledge Center or Folder downloaded from the Document Management interface using the Download toolbar action is not importable from the Applications view.
 Instead, perform a bulk upload from the Documents tab.

-See also: Document Management
+See also: Folder and Document Management

 If you've created Document Management objects using Appian's Java API, be aware that the

 system flag is no longer used.
 It is ignored when importing documents and document containers.

 Group application objects can be exported then imported into another environment.